Search All Categories

 Description

-1/2" scale model of Mansfield First Freight Motor 1898 on the Mount Mansfield Electric Railroad during the years 1898 - 1933.
+This model is of the Mansfield First Freight Motor 1898, which was a car used on the Mount Mansfield Electric Railroad between 1898 and 1933.

 Acquisition